 - Pomegranate seeds and mint: Garnish your fatteh with beautiful jewel colored pomegranate seeds and fresh mint.

-Chop your aubergine into triangular shaped pieces.
+Chop your eggplant into triangular shaped pieces.
 If you want you can use smaller cube sized pieces, but be sure to reduce the cooking time.
-Put the aubergine on a parchment lined baking sheet, drizzle with olive oil and sprinkle with sea salt.
+Put your eggplant on a parchment lined baking sheet, drizzle with olive oil and sprinkle with sea salt.
 Now pop them into a preheated oven and cook for approximately 20 minutes or until nicely roasted.

-While the aubergine is cooking, cut your pita bread into rough triangles and put them into a bowl.
-Now drizzle with olive oil and sprinkle with sea salt and minced garlic.
+While the eggplant is cooking, cut your pita bread into rough triangles and put them into a bowl.
+Now,drizzle them with olive oil and sprinkle with sea salt and minced garlic.
 Next, Spread the pita out on a baking tray and put them in the oven to cook for about ten minutes .
 Be sure to keep a close eye on them, as pita bread has a tendency to catch quickly.
-We want them nicely colored and crispy for the perfect base to your fatteh.
+We want them nicely colored and crispy for the perfect base to your eggplant fatteh.

 Let's put the whole thing together!
-Divide your pita chips between two plates and top with a layer of baked aubergine.
+Divide your pita chips between two plates and top with a layer of roasted eggplant.
 Divide your lemony chickpeas between the two plates and top with the yogurt and tahini sauce.
 Sprinkle with pomegranate seeds and fresh mint and enjoy a healthy dinner!

 If You Liked Fatteh, You Might Also Like These Vegan Dinner Ideas: